Why Study Philosophy?

 When it comes to Graduate Record Exam scores for admission to graduate programs philosophy students do notably well.
 Physics majors are at the top among natural science students, economics majors top social science students, and philosophy majors have earned top scores among humanities students.
 Philosophy majors consistently score the highest of all majors on the verbal as well as the analytic writing portions of the GRE.

 Philosophy and religion undergraduates consistently perform remarkably well on the standard Law School Admission Test.
 Law professors from top schools have noted a connection between early success in law school and having majored in such fields as philosophy, literature, mathematics, and physics.
-In the five years leading up to 2011, every philosophy major in our department applying to law school (that we are aware) obtained admission to a reputable law program.

 Finally, Founding Father John Adams long ago recognized the importance of studying the discipline in making decisions of lasting social and political importance.
 ‘I must study Politicks and War that my sons may have liberty to study Mathematicks and Philosophy.
 My sons ought to study Mathematicks and Philosophy, Geography, natural History, Naval Architecture, navigation, Commerce, and Agriculture, in order to give their Children a right to study Painting, Poetry, Musick, Architecture, Statuary, Tapestry, and Porcelaine.’